On the use of Slater-type spinor orbitals in Dirac-Hartree-Fock method. Results for hydrogen-like atoms with super$-$critical nuclear charge: Analytical evaluation for non relativistic molecular integrals

 and, $\left\lbrace n, n' \right\rbrace \in \mathbb{Z}^{+}$, $\frac{1}{2}\left[(s-n)+\vert s-n \vert \right]\leq s' \leq min(s,n)$\\ $Q\left[\alpha,x \right]$, $\Gamma\left[\alpha,x \right]$ is the normalized complementary incomplete gamma, complementary incomplete gamma functions,

-Note that, accurate calculation of incomplete gamma functions is one of the most important topic in modern analysis \cite{61_Chaudhry_2002, 62_Gautschi_2003, 63_Blahak_2010}.
-These functions have a wide range of use in applied sciences.
-An efficient approach for computing the incomplete gamma functions without erroneous last digits is still being studied in the literature \cite{61_Chaudhry_2002, 64_Gautschi_1979, 65_Temme_1994_1, 66_Temme_1994_2}.
+Due to wide range of use in applied science accurate calculation of incomplete gamma functions is one of the most important topic in modern analysis. \cite{93_Chaudhry_2002, 94_Gautschi_2003, 95_Blahak_2010}.
+An efficient approach for computing the incomplete gamma functions without erroneous last digits is still being studied in the literature \cite{93_Chaudhry_2002, 96_Gautschi_1979, 97_Temme_1994_1, 98_Temme_1994_2}.
 Several methods are available.
-Four domains of computation for the incomplete gamma functions ratios corresponding to these methods were indicated in \cite{64_Gautschi_1979, 67_Gil_2012}.
-The domains were established a compromise between efficiency and accuracy.\\ Convergence behavior of the incomplete gamma functions may be predicted by a method given in \cite{67_Gil_2012}.
+Four domains of computation for the incomplete gamma functions ratios corresponding to these methods were indicated in \cite{96_Gautschi_1979, 99_Gil_2012}.
+The domains were established as a compromise between efficiency and accuracy.\\ Convergence behavior of the incomplete gamma functions may be predicted by a method given in \cite{99_Gil_2012}.
 To estimate the number of terms that are needed to achieve a certain accuracy after truncating the series,\\ it is written,

 where,

 and it is computed the smallest $s=s_{0}$ that satisfies,